-Preliminary exterior design

-Conceptual floor plan

-Preliminary interior elevations
+• Preliminary exterior design Conceptual floor plan • Preliminary interior elevations PLANNING TIPS Preliminary building section • Preliminary equipment list SCHEMATIC DESIGN: • Preliminary MEP and FP (engineered systems) • One major review Translate the building program into preliminary Key issues to consider are: design/layout. • Balancing security concerns versus openness to the public • The role of emerging technology and community policing change the programmatic needs of a facility • Established office standards versus design placement issues • Creative design versus operational reality Economies of scale • Vertical and horizontal adjacencies • Interior flexibility and furniture systems.
+Harmonize the system to reduce cost of warranty and parts • Department growth • Potential to "rent" or "charge-back" space as a cost offset • Police image • Community policing perspective • Police employee morale Location Scale of community versus scale of building • Department centralization versus decentralization • Efficient interior and exterior design • Specialized services Cost of decisions • Possible shared uses such as: - Custodial exchange area - Fire department physical training areas - Firing range access for other agencies - Community room - Communications - Courts The preliminary design and layout decision phase will greatly impact the final design of a project.
+A project manager's careful planning, comprehensive understanding, attention to detail and a genuine interest in all facets of design and layout decisions made at this stage are important to a successful project.
+There are a range of basic and high technology methods used by architects to address preliminary designs and layouts.
+By utilizing the square footage information gathered during a needs assessment, architects may prepare paper blocks or cutouts, each labeled and representing a function or section's relational size, such as records, evidence, locker room, roll call, visitor parking lot, etc. Sessions take place whereby a police planning team and architect manipulate these blocks or cutouts, attempting to find the best adjacency fit that meets a department's needs, as well as any present site constraints.
+This is a very hands-on approach and allows a police planning team to be thoroughly involved in the process and discuss the realities of site constraints, functional area size, adjacency relationships, etc.

-Preliminary building section PLANNING TIPS
+PLANNING TIPS

-Preliminary equipment list

-• Preliminary MEP and FP (engineered systems) SCHEMATIC DESIGN:

-• One major review Translate the building

-Key issues to consider are: program into preliminary design/layout

-• Balancing security concerns versus openness to the public

-• The role of emerging technology and community policing change the programmatic needs of a facility

-• Established office standards versus design placement issues

-Creative design versus operational reality

-• Economies of scale

-Vertical and horizontal adjacencies

-• Interior flexibility and furniture systems.
-Harmonize the system to reduce cost of warranty and parts

-• Department growth

-• Potential to "rent" or "charge-back" space as a cost offset

-Police image

-Community policing perspective

-Police employee morale

-Location

-Scale of community versus scale of building

-Department centralization versus decentralization

-Efficient interior and exterior design

-Specialized services

-Cost of decisions

-• Possible shared uses such as:

-- Custodial exchange area

-- Fire department physical training areas

-- Firing range access for other agencies

-- Community room

-- Communications

-- Courts

-The preliminary design and layout decision phase will greatly impact the final design of a project.
-A project manager's careful planning, comprehensive

-understanding, attention to detail and a genuine interest in all facets of design and layout decisions made at this stage are important to a successful project.

-and rayout decisions made at this stage are important to a successful project.

-There are a range of basic and high technology methods used by architects to

-address preliminary designs and layouts.
-By utilizing the square footage in-

-formation gathered during a needs assessment, architects may prepare paper blocks or cutouts, each labeled and representing a function or section's relational

-size, such as records, evidence, locker room, roll call, visitor parking lot, etc.

-Sessions take place whereby a police planning team and architect manipulate

-•
+LANNINGTHS

 Preliminary design and layout

-- decisions will greatly impact
+decisions will greatly impact

-- the final design of a project.
+the final design of a project.

+3 1 3

-- A project manager's careful
+A project manager's careful

-- attention to detail at this
+attention to detail at this

-- time will greatly influence a
+time will greatly influence a

-- successful project outcome.
+successful project outcome.

+Successial project cuttonie.